ipeadata-lab/ipeaplot/README.md

 ## Contribution

-If you encounter any issues or have suggestions for improvements to the Ipeaplot package, feel free to open an issue or submit a pull request.
+If you encounter any problem or have suggestions for improvements to the ``ipeaplot`` package, feel free to open an issue.